mvdbeek/training-material/topics/admin/tutorials/sentry/tutorial.md

 ## Generate an error

-Galaxy has a built in route that intentionally generates and error.
+Galaxy has a built-in route that intentionally generates an error.
 Just visit:

 ```